Emergent Hawking Radiation and Quantum Sensing in a Quenched Chiral Spin Chain

 First, our analysis distinguishes between mathematical thermality and physical detectability.
-While idealized plane-wave modes recover a strictly thermal spectrum, we demonstrate that physically realistic probes --- modeled as localized Gaussian wave packets --- exhibit deviations from the Planckian distribution.
-These deviations arise from the finite localization of the detector, which imposes a frequency-dependent filtering analogous to greybody factors in gravitational systems.
-This result challenges the conventional view of HR as a structureless, information-free thermal bath; instead, it suggests that physical measurement processes naturally imprint non-thermal features onto the observed spectrum, potentially encoding information about the detector-horizon interplay at finite scales.
+While idealized plane-wave modes recover a strictly thermal spectrum, we showed that physically realistic probes --- modeled as Gaussian wave packets --- exhibit deviations from the Planckian distribution.
+These deviations arise from the localization of the detector.
+This result challenges the conventional view of HR as a structureless, information-free thermal bath; instead, it suggests that measurement processes naturally imprint non-thermal features onto the observed spectrum, potentially encoding information about the detector-horizon interplay at finite scales.

 Second, the universal nature of our results sheds light on the role of formation history.
 In our previous work, we showed that the geometric satisfaction of the Hoop conjecture is a necessary but insufficient condition for horizon formation in the percolation picture~\cite{Shanky1,bonnor1983hoop}.
 However, the present analysis reveals that the stationary HR is insensitive to these formation criteria.
-The emission statistics remain robustly Poissonian for both plane-wave and Gaussian probes.
+The emission statistics remain robustly Poissonian for both probes.
 This insensitivity is not a limitation of the model but a manifestation of the universal kinematics of the near-horizon region.
 The radiation effectively \emph{washes out} the memory of the formation scale (Hoop information), reinforcing the idea that HR acts as a late-time attractor that is independent of the microscopic details of the collapse.

-Third, we emphasize that our model operates strictly within the continuum limit of the spin chain.
+Third, we emphasize that our model operates strictly in the continuum limit of the spin chain.
 Consequently, it reproduces the continuous Hawking spectrum characteristic of semiclassical gravity but remains blind to discrete lattice effects such as the Bekenstein-Mukhanov spectrum~\cite{Bekenstein:1995ju}.
-The quantization of horizon area, which implies a discrete line spectrum for radiation, requires retaining the discrete lattice structure of the chain or use other probes like in fluid-gravity correspondence~\cite{Cropp:2016ajh}.
+The quantization of horizon area, requires retaining the discrete lattice structure of the chain or use other probes like in fluid-gravity correspondence~\cite{Cropp:2016ajh}.